 How could the event have been prevented?
 How well did your team respond to the situation?
 What improvements can your company make this month?
 This year?
 How do you plan to move forward?

-Here are some actions to avoid in the face of a PR incident:
+5 actions to avoid in the face of a PR Crisis:

 Even if someone is being completely dishonest, you shouldn’t lead with censures.
 Set your emotions aside and prioritize being factual.